Darkorin/employee-summary/README.md

 * [License](#License)

 ## Installation
-Clone this repo to you computer, navigate to the repo folder in your terminal and execute the following Command: <pre><code>Node Develop/app</code></pre>
+Use of this program requires an installation of Node.js Clone this repo to you computer, navigate to the repo folder in your terminal and execute the following Command: <pre><code>Node Develop/app</code></pre>

 ## Usage